 \section{Introduction}

-By a dynamical system, we mean a pair $(X,T)$, where $(X,d)$ is a metric space and $T\colon X\to X$ is continuous.
+By a dynamical system, we mean a pair $(X,T)$, where $(X,d)$ is a metric space and $T\colon X\to X$ is a continuous map.
 In the seminal paper~\cite{LY1975} Li and Yorke initiated the study of chaos theory in dynamical systems.
-Following the idea in~\cite{LY1975}, we say that a dynamical system $(X,T)$ is Li-Yorke chaotic if there exists an uncountable subset $K$ of $X$ such that for any two distinct points $x,y\in K$, one has
+Following~\cite{LY1975}, we say that a dynamical system $(X,T)$ is Li-Yorke chaotic if there exists an uncountable subset $K$ of $X$ such that for any two distinct points $x,y\in K$, one has

-Li and Yorke proved in~\cite{LY1975} that for a continuous interval map $T\colon [0,1]\to [0,1]$ if it has a periodic point of period $3$ then it is Li-Yorke chaotic.
-Since then, various alternative, but closely related definitions of chaos, have been proposed to capture the complex behaviors of a dynamical system from different perspectives.
+Li and Yorke proved in~\cite{LY1975} that if a continuous interval map $T\colon [0,1]\to [0,1]$ has a periodic point of period $3$, then it is Li-Yorke chaotic.
+Since then, various alternatives, but closely related definitions of chaos, have been proposed to capture the complexity of a dynamical system from different perspectives.

-To characterize interval maps with positive topological entropy, Schweizer and Smital~\cite{SS1994} introduced the notion of distributional chaos as a natural strengthening of Li-Yorke chaos.
-Later in~\cite{SS04} and~\cite{BSS05} the authors further introduced three type of distributional chaos.
-In this paper, we will only focus on types $1$ and $2$.
-We say that a dynamical system $(X,T)$ is distributionally chaotic of type $1$ (or of type $2$) if there exists an uncountable subset $K$ of $X$ such that for any two distinct points $x,y\in X$, one has that for every $\eps>0$, the upper density of the set $\{n\in\bbn\colon d(T^nx,T^ny)< \eps\})$ is one and there exists $\delta>0$ such that the upper density of the set $\{n\in\bbn\colon d(T^nx,T^ny)>\delta\})$ is one (or positive).
+In order to characterize interval maps with positive topological entropy, Schweizer and Smital \cite{SS1994} introduced the notion of distributional chaos as a natural strengthening of Li-Yorke chaos.
+Later in~\cite{SS04} and \cite{BSS05} the authors further introduced three types of distributional chaos.
+In this paper, we will only focus on distributional chaos of types $1$ and $2$.
+We say that a dynamical system $(X,T)$ is distributionally chaotic of type $1$ (or type $2$) if there exists an uncountable subset $K$ of $X$ such that for any two distinct points $x,y\in X$, one has that for every $\eps>0$, the upper density of the set $\{n\in\bbn\colon d(T^nx,T^ny)< \eps\}$ is one and there exists some $\delta>0$ such that the upper density of the set $\{n\in\bbn\colon d(T^nx,T^ny)>\delta\}$ is one (or positive).

 It is observed by Downarowicz in~\cite{D2014} that for dynamical systems on a bounded metric space, distributional chaos of type $2$ is equivalent to another generalization of Li-Yorke chaos, namely mean Li-Yorke chaos, which was coined in~\cite{HLY2014}.
 We say that a dynamical system $(X,T)$ is mean Li-Yorke chaotic if there exists an uncountable subset $K$ of $X$ such that for any two distinct points $x,y\in K$, one has